MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/aimodels-fail-to-be-imported-in-a-new-environment.md

 This article provides a solution to an error that occurs when AI models fail to be imported in a new environment.

-_Applies to:_ &nbsp;
+_Applies to:_ &nbsp; <!--Add this.-->

+## Symptoms

+Your AI models fail to be imported in a new environment.

 ## Cause

-AI models are in error state after importing them in a new environment
+AI models are in error state after importing them in a new environment.

 ## Resolution

-Here is a sequence of actions you can try to resolve the issue:
+Here is a sequence of actions you can try to resolve the issue.

-Uninstall the solution containing the model(s).
+1. Uninstall the solution containing the model(s).
-If your solution is unmanaged, manually delete the models in the AI Builder model page.
+1. If your solution is unmanaged, manually delete the models in the AI Builder model page.
-Reinstall the solution containing the model(s).
+1. Reinstall the solution containing the model(s).
-Wait for the end of the "Importing" state for each model.
+1. Wait for the end of the **Importing** state for each model.

 If the problem persists (no new model gets fixed by this sequence), contact the support team.